Software Testing Resume Template for 2 to 6 Years Experience

 #7) Educational Information: Tabular format works best for this too.
 Start with your highest education as the first row.
 Provide the P.G/ graduation/10+2/10 standard, year of passing, institution/city you went to next.
 It is optional to include the score you received.

 #8) Projects: Projects are the main section in itself.
 This is where specific information about the kind of work you have performed during the course of your previous employment leading up to now.
-In the case of multiple projects start with your most recent project and move to the next.
+If you have multiple projects, start with your most recent project and move on to the next.

 For each Project include: